A Guide to Understanding What Makes Up Payroll Taxes

 Social Security Tax

 - The other half of FICA is Medicare.
 Employers must withhold 1.45 percent of each employee's salary for the Medicare tax.
-In addition, employers must pay a matching amount.
+Also, employers must pay a matching amount.

 State Income Tax